madhu221b/uva-dl2-team11/blogpost.md

 ## 2.3 LRI by Construction

 The authors argue that they construct their datasets in such a way that acheiving good performance on them requires solving the LRI problem.
-In one cases, this is convincing: the PCQM contact dataset only considers interactions between distant nodes, and so cannot be solved by local information alone.
+In one case, this is convincing: the PCQM-Contact dataset only considers interactions between distant nodes, and so cannot be solved by local information alone.

 In the other cases, the justification is murkier.
-For example, they argue that classifying superpixels in the COCO and Pascal datasets is inherently long range, but they provide no argument for why this is the case.
+For example, they argue that classifying superpixels in the PascalVOC-SP and COCO-SP datasets is inherently long range, but they provide no argument for why this is the case.

-Similarly, they argue that because 3D folding structure is important in determining peptide properties, and because 3D structures determine .
+Similarly, they argue that because 3D folding structure is important in determining properties of the molecules from Peptide graphs, and because 3D structures are determined by the interactions of multiple nodes, the Peptide datasets are inherently LRI.
 However, it's not clear whether how this dependence on 3D geometry can be understood in terms of over-squashing and over-smoothing, which have only been characterised as dependent on the graph topology.

-In summary, there isn't a strong _a priori_ reason to believe that any of the datasets are characterised by LRI, except for PCQM.
+In summary, there isn't a strong _a priori_ reason to believe that any of the datasets are characterised by LRI, except for PCQM-Contact.

-### Relative outperformance of transformer methods
+## 2.4 Relative outperformance of transformer methods

-'Transformer' architectures are a type of graph neural network which ignore the original input graph in favour of a fully connected one.
+'Graph Transformer' architectures are a type of graph neural network which ignore the original input graph in favour of a fully connected one  [[14]](#14).
 Doing so allows them to sidestep each of the issues that characterise LRI problems.
-Since pairwise interactions are modelled between all nodes, there is no danger of under-reaching.
+Since pairwise interactions are modeled between all nodes, there is no danger of under-reaching.
 Additionally, this also means we aren't compelled to include as many message passing layers, preventing over-smoothing.
 Finally, since there is a direct path between any pair of nodes in a fully connected graph, no other node can serve as a bottleneck, preventing over-smoothing.
 We will sometimes refer to GNNs that aren't transformers as 'local' methods.

-The authors showed that transformer architectures,  outperformed other methods in 4 out of the 5 datasets.
+The authors showed that transformer architectures outperformed other methods in 4 out of the 5 datasets.
 While they interpreted this as evidence of LRI in the data, there are other plausible explanations.
 For example, it’s possible that the extra expressivity afforded by the transformers attention mechanism was responsible for the improved performance.

 Arguably, we should look for more direct evidence that improved performance was due to an ability to leverage long range information.

-### Graph statistics
+## 2.5 Graph statistics
 The authors generated statistics characterising the graphs found in each dataset, such as the graph diameter, the average shortest path, and the number of nodes.
-They claimed that high values of these statistics indicated LRI within the graph.
+They claim that high values of these statistics indicate LRI within the graph.
 However, it’s not clear whether these statistics actually capture features of the graph topology relevant to the LRI problem.
-A graph may have a large number of nodes, and a complex topology, but it doesn't follow that a task defined on that graph can only be solved by modelling global interactions.
+A graph may have a large number of nodes, and a complex topology, but it doesn't follow that a task defined on that graph can only be solved by modeling global interactions.
 For example, consider the case where our task is to calculate the sum of the hidden features in nodes - this isn't dependent on graph topology.
 Therefore, we think these graph statistics need to be more directly linked with model performance before we can conclude that they are proof of LRI in the datasets.

-### Our Paper
+# 3 Our Contributions

-Our project attempted to address the weaknesses we identified each of the above arguments.
-Our ultimate goals were:
+Our project attempts to address the weaknesses we identified in each of the above arguments.
+Our ultimate goals are:

 1. To replicate the results of the original study.
+2. To explore alternative approaches to mitigate the problem of Long Range Interactions (LRI).
-2. to give our reader greater confidence that these datasets are a suitable benchmark for LRI methods, in the sense that improvements on these benchmarks can be attributed to an increased ability to solve the LRI problem.
+3. To give our reader greater confidence that these datasets are a suitable benchmark for LRI methods, in the sense that improvements on these benchmarks can be attributed to an increased ability to solve the LRI problem.
-3. to provide a better characterisation of which of the three LRI factors were most important.
+4. To provide a better characterisation of which of the three LRI factors were most important.

-Because we had limited computational resources, we chose to focus on the Pascal dataset.
+Because we had limited computational resources, we chose to focus on the PascalVOC-SP and COCO-SP datasets.
 Because this is a node classification dataset, it allows us to investigate long range interactions in ways that are impossible for graph level tasks.
+Also, we employ the models from geometric deep learning domain to see how they perform on these datasets.
+The issue however we faced is that the molecular datasets - PCQM-Contact, Peptides-func and Peptides-struct have no positional information hence we stick with the above two datasets as they have positional information associated with each node.

-# 3. Experiments
+# 4 Experiments

 ### Which models perform best on the Pascal Dataset?